vivek-dg/omarchy-m1/README.md

 ![IMG_5776](https://github.com/user-attachments/assets/86b2651c-4b49-4ec5-ae78-023b01e46a15)

-# Omarchy-mac installation steps
+# Omarchy Mac installation steps

-_Disclaimer: This guide is intended for Apple Silicon MacBooks M1/M2 and has only been tested on the M1 variant released in 2020.
-It is advised that you follow the instructions in the manual very carefully lest you risk bricking the MacBook or getting stuck in a Boot Loop (I will provide a fix for that as well in the end)._
+_Disclaimer: This guide is intended for Apple Silicon Macs M1/M2.
+It is advised that you follow the instructions in the manual very carefully lest you risk bricking the Mac or getting stuck in a Boot Loop (I will provide a fix for that as well in the end)._

 ## Step 1: Install Arch minimal from Asahi Alarm